Manta Reef Snorkeling

 To reach Tobago snorkeling by air from North America, fly into Piarco International Airport (POS) on Trinidad located southeast of Port Of Spain.
 There is a twice-a-day ferry service (4 hours) and seacat service (2 hours) between Trinadad and Tobago.

 Overall, Manta Reef is the 10th most popular snorkel dive spot of all 20 snorkeling dives in Tobago.
-Several of the better snorkeling spots are nearby Manta Reef including Little Tobago, Goat Island, Bateau Reef / Aquarium and Lovers Bay.
+Several of the better snorkeling spots are nearby Manta Reef including Bateau Reef / Aquarium, Lovers Bay, Little Tobago and Goat Island.